alanlw/solipsism/GameDesignDoc.md

 ![Brain in Vat](/graphics/player/brain_in_vat.png)

 ###Monsters
-- Contradiction (Mujun)
+- Contradiction
-    - You cannot touch or defeat a contradiction.
+    - Contradictions are very robust and will take multiple attacks. to destroy.
+Contact with a Contradiction reduces hitpoints.

 	![Contradiction Monster](/graphics/monsters/contradiction.png)

 - Sound Arguments
     - Sound Arguments move in straight lines and turn at right angles randomly triggered at fixed intervals by a timer.
-Contact with a player will reduce player health, and vacuum cleaner will reverse direction as if it hit a wall.
+Contact with a player will reduce player health, and Sound Argument will reverse direction as if it hit a contradiction.
 Can be destroyed by player.

 	![Sound Argument Monster](/graphics/monsters/Sulfuric_Acid_Molecule_VdW.png)

 - Anxieties
     - Anxieties move randomly about the map.
-If they collide with an automatic vacuum cleaner, they die.
+If they collide with an Contradiction Monster, they die.
 Can be destroyed by player.
 Anxieties generate Mean Words.

 	![Anxiety Monster](/graphics/monsters/anxiety.png)

 - Mean Words
     - Mean Words moves toward player.
 If Mean Words hits player, player loses hit points.
-Player must attack agressive kid mutliple times to defeat Mean Words.
+Player must attack Mean Words mutliple times to defeat.

 These words will appear as words, example:
 BAKABAKABAKABAKABAKA